walkiisun/M5Dot/README.md

 ## 📁 Server
 ### Summary
-For this project we used the a server hosted on the Sensorweb Labatory at The University of Georgia.
+For this project we used the a server hosted at the Sensorweb Labatory at The University of Georgia.

 The server hosts a number of files and programs for our project.
-They are attached below
+They are attached below:
 ### Files and Programs

 📄 **MQTT_Recieve.py** - This file subscribes to a topic on the MQTT Broker listens for messages.
 When a message is recieved, it calls the ServerFile.py file and passes the message to it.